 According to carinsurance.com, the average person gets into a car accident every 17.9 years.
 That means over the course of a typical lifetime, you will get into three or four accidents.
 Unfortunately, these accident situations can become quite complex and complicated.
 Determining who actually had the right of way or who is at fault can be quite difficult to determine in some cases, which leads to the selection of an insurance agent who is put on the case to represent you and help determine who is responsible for payments.
+Do not let driving school costs and extra fees stop you from taking a course to help you become a better driver.

 Car insurance is one of the biggest monthly expenses a person must pay.
 Carinsurance.com shows that average premiums vary from state to state as some states have premiums down near $1,000 while others have premiums over $2000.
 It can be determined that the national average for a car insurance premium is around $1,500.